1gravity/Kotlin-Bloc/website/docs/extensions/redux/setup.md

 - ignore changes in other parts of the state tree
 - cache the selected state transparently for the caller (that's the memoized part)

-[Reselect](https://github.com/reduxkotlin/Reselect) also doesn't seem to be maintained any more.
-Since it has at least one critical bug, needed some updates and only consists of two files, I decided to include the whole library in the Redux extension.
+[Reselect](https://github.com/reduxkotlin/Reselect) doesn't seem to be maintained any more.
+Since it has at least one critical bug, needed some updates and only consists of two files, I decided to include the whole library in the Redux extension module.